 “(…) I conclude that these allegations by Canadaland are without merit.”

 Justice Goudge’s independent report can be found here.

-The majority of Canadaland’s blogposts, podcasts, and social media posts on WE Charity were launched in October 2018 concurrently with the Canadaland annual company fundraising campaign.
-Mr. Brown consistently advertised the blogposts and podcasts with direct appeals to increase his company revenue.
+The majority of Canadaland’s blog posts, podcasts, and social media posts on WE Charity were launched in October 2018 concurrently with the Canadaland annual company fundraising campaign.
+Mr. Brown consistently leveraged the blog posts and podcasts with direct appeals to increase his revenue for his website.

 It is worth noting that WE Charity, along with the independent social enterprise ME to WE that supports WE Charity, have been the subject of numerous independent audits and reviews by respected third parties including Mission Measurement, B Labs and the Fair Trade Foundation.
 WE Charity has received top grades from unbiased charitable sector evaluators including MoneySense, Charity Navigator, Charity Intelligence and GuideStar.
 In 2017, WE was named the first ever recipient of Good Housekeeping’s Humanitarian Seal, and we have received numerous awards for our workplace culture, including Canada’s Top Employer for Young People and Canada’s Most Admired Corporate Culture.
 The governance and financial structures of both WE Charity and ME to WE have been reviewed by the Ontario Public Guardian Trustee, a retired Supreme Court Justice and multiple auditors.
 Furthermore, the charity has been the subject of laudatory coverage by media such as the New York Times, The Economist and three in-depth reports by 60 Minutes.